emadnahed/MemeGenerator/README.md

 Overall, I have gained a lot of experience and knowledge in CSS, JavaScript, and React through the development of this application.
 I have learned how to apply various CSS techniques to create a flexible and responsive layout, and how to use React to create reusable and modular components.
 I am excited to continue building and learning in this field!

-## Useful resources
+## Useful Resources

-- [JavaScript Map](https://www.freecodecamp.org/news/javascript-map-how-to-use-the-js-map-function-array-method/) - The map method in JavaScript is a higher-order function commonly used in React.js to transform arrays of elements into new arrays.
+- [JavaScript Map](https://www.freecodecamp.org/news/javascript-map-how-to-use-the-js-map-function-array-method/): The map method in JavaScript is a higher-order function commonly used in React.js to transform arrays of elements into new arrays.
 It's often utilized when rendering lists of data or when you need to modify the elements in an array.
-- [API call](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - API call refers to the process of sending requests to external servers or services to fetch or manipulate data.
+- [API call](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API): API call refers to the process of sending requests to external servers or services to fetch or manipulate data.
-- [React&#39;s Components based architecture](https://www.freecodecamp.org/news/how-to-use-react-components/)  - React's component-based architecture allows developers to create reusable and modular UI elements, making it easier to build complex user interfaces by breaking them down into smaller, manageable parts.
+- [React's Components based architecture](https://www.freecodecamp.org/news/how-to-use-react-components/): React's component-based architecture allows developers to create reusable and modular UI elements, making it easier to build complex user interfaces by breaking them down into smaller, manageable parts.